 \section{Formulation and assumptions}

-The objective of this section is to describe briefy the controlled process and the associated optiomal control criterion of interest in this paper.
+The objective of this section is to describe briefly the controlled process and the associated optimal control criterion in this paper.
 Let $(\Omega, \F, (\F_t)_{t \geq 0}, \p)$ be a filtered probability space satisfying the usual conditions, i.e. $(\Omega, \F, \p)$ is complete, the filtration $(\F_t)_{t \geq 0}$ is right-continuous and $\F_0$ contains all $\p$-null sets in $\F$.
 Let $\S=\{1,2,\ldots\}$ be the countable state space, $U$ be the action space which is a compact subset of $\R^k$ for some $k\in\N$.
 Denote by $\pb(U)$ the collection of all probability measures over $U$, which is endowed with $L_1$-Wasserstein distance $W_1$ defined by:

 where $\C (\mu,\nu)$ stands for the set of all couplings of $\mu$ and $\nu$ in $\pb(U)$.
 Since $U$ is compact, $\pb(U)$ becomes a compact Polish space under the metric $W_1$, and the weak convergence of probability measures in $\pb(U)$ is equivalent to the convergence in the $W_1$ distance (cf. e.g. \cite[Chapter 7]{AGS}).
-In this work we investigate finite-horizon optimal control problem on $[0, T]$, where $T > 0$ is fixed throughout this work.
+In this work we investigate the finite-horizon optimal control problem on $[0, T]$, where $T > 0$ is fixed throughout this work.